-Sawyer Effect’s strengths in high-quality, high-end software development for world-class, largely Fortune 500 clients including Converse, J.Crew, and Nautica are embodied in its focus on both Salesforce Commerce Cloud and Adobe Experience Manager.
+Sawyer Effect’s strengths in high-quality, high-end software development for world-class, largely Fortune 500 clients including Converse, J.Crew, and Nautica are embodied in its focus on ecommerce platforms, including Adobe Experience Manager.
 For United Virtualities, who is growing in strength and ability in precisely these two technologies, Sawyer Effect’s expertise will enable them to grow faster in these two areas.
 With this acquisition, United Virtualities now has four global offices with a team of over 115.

 Erik Laurenceau, United Virtualities’ CEO, was even more excited about the acquisition, whose terms are undisclosed, than Gonzalez was.
-“We had been looking to grow our office in NY as well as establish yet another office in Latin America with software talent and expertise in both Salesforce Commerce Cloud and AEM.
-As an organization, we are using Commerce Cloud and AEM as a foundation, since it’s our current expertise, and will expand it into more of the Salesforce and Adobe ecosystem,” Laurenceau said.
+“We had been looking to grow our office in NY as well as establish yet another office in Latin America with software talent and ecommerce expertise,” Laurenceau said.
 “But with Sawyer Effect, we’ve found a partner that goes beyond that.
 Frankly speaking, I didn’t expect our priorities, our teams, and even our decision-making methodologies to align as well as they have.”